moon-miner/bash-BIP39-seed-cypher/README.md

 Word frequency: Max 1.5% occurrence

 💻 Usage Example

-bash # To display the help message and all available options:
+bashCopy# To display the help message and all available options:
 ./scypher.sh --help
 # or
 ./scypher.sh -h